-- 1.7 Finally, the Workgroup noted the development of the European Commission's regulation on the submission and publication of data in electricity markets (543/2013) in parallel with its own work, and the further work being carried out to specify the form of information provided to meet the requirements of the regulation. - 1.8 The Workgroup's recommendations were consistent with the regulation but made reference to the Regulatory Instructions and Guidance (RIGs) document in respect to fuel or technology type definitions.
-The proposals detailed in this consultation contain additional provisions relating to fuel type and technology type definitions.
-These are intended to minimise duplication and inconsistency between Grid Code and Distribution Code requirements and that of the European Commission's regulation. - 1.9 It should also be noted that the Workgroup's proposals did not cover all of the Grid Code changes that might be needed to meet the requirements of the Commission's regulation as these (outage information requirements for example) were outside the scope of the Workgroup but are being progressed under Grid Code issue GC0083. - 1.10 Views are invited upon the proposals outlined in this consultation, which should be received by 25 March 2014.
-Further information on how to submit a response can be found in Section 6.
+- 1.7 Finally, the Workgroup noted the development of the European Commission Regulation No 543/20131 (also known as the Transparency Regulation) which entered into force on 4th July 2013, which also covers the submission and publication of data in electricity markets, and the further work being carried out to specify the form of information provided to meet the requirements of this regulation. - 1.8 The Workgroup's recommendations were consistent with the regulation but made reference to the Regulatory Instructions and Guidance (RIGs) document in respect to fuel or technology type definitions.
+The proposals detailed in this report contain additional provisions relating to fuel type and technology type definitions.
+These are intended to minimise duplication and inconsistency between Grid Code and Distribution Code requirements and that of the European Commission's regulation. - 1.9 It should also be noted that the Workgroup's proposals did not cover all of the Grid Code changes that might be needed to meet the requirements of the Commission's regulation as these (outage information requirements for example) were outside the scope of the Workgroup and are being progressed under Grid Code issue GC0083 European Transparency Regulation Implementation. - 1.10 An Industry Consultation was published on 25 February 2014 for 20 business days.
+Five responses were received, all of which expressed support for the proposed approach.